danbev/learning-ai/notes/llm-chain.md

 ```
 In the vocab we have `linefeed_id = 13`.
 So we have taking the string "\n\n"
 and converted it into a vector of integers which according to the models
-vocabulary.
-This will later be used to check if the llm has generated such a
+vocabulary (tokens).
+This will later be used to check if the llm has generated
-token and to know if it should stop generating tokens.
-We will see this later.
+such a token and to know if it should stop generating tokens.
+We will see this
+later.

-Back in run_model we then check that the context_size has not been exceeded
+Back in `run_model` we then check that the context_size has not been exceeded
-and if it was send StreamSegment::Err(ExecutorError::ContextTooSmall) using
+and if it was, send StreamSegment::Err(ExecutorError::ContextTooSmall) using
 the sender and then return from this function.

-After returning to run_model we can print the tokenized_stop_prompt:
+After returning to `run_model` we can print the tokenized_stop_prompt:
 ```console
 (gdb) p tokenized_stop_prompt
 $54 = Vec(size=2) = {13, 13}